The Truth About Teething Symptoms

 How to help prevent the pain

-- Brush teeth as soon as they appear and continue to clean gums with a regular toothbrush, or use a specially designed Chewable Toothbrushes which cleans both teeth and gums.
+- Brush teeth as soon as they appear and continue to clean gums with a regular Childrens Toothbrush, or use a specially designed Chewable First Baby Toothbrushes which cleans both teeth and gums.

-- When brushing teeth always make sure you use an appropriate-sized toothbrush and only a SMEAR of age-appropriate fluoride toothpaste.
+- When brushing teeth always make sure you use an appropriate-sized kids toothbrush and only a SMEAR of age-appropriate fluoride baby toothpaste.